semohr/quart-vite-template/README.md

 ### Workflows

-We include a few common workflows to ensure code quality and consistency from the start.
+We include a few common workflows to ensure code quality and consistency from the start!

 **`.github/workflows/python.yml`**